ericvpineda/travel-journal/readME.md

 - have default image if all images are deleted
     - restrict type of image uploaded? (server, client)
 - normalize picture size on slideshow
+- spinner with async data for index.ejs scroll
+- Add "currently no reviews" to show.ejs

 Issues:
 - find way to validate strong password from user